 Although donations continued to come in and be available, by 1982 it became clear students and parents were not aware of the JCEF.
 Grants Pass High faculty member Jim Savard and original JCEF board Secretary Bob Busch recruited a new board of directors and the ‘Foundation’ was reborn.
-They established a guiding principle that the people who endowed it would own the money and choose the recipients.

 When 3 Rivers School District opened Hidden Valley High, Illinois Valley High and North Valley High in 1976, the Foundation was able to handle funds for these schools as well, as permitted by its charter.
 Recently, JCEF’s service area was amended to include the whole State of Oregon.